vistawn/eviltransform_extra/README.rst

 pygcj
 ===================

-GCJ02 and wgs84 transform
+A GCJ02 and WGS-84 coordinate converter.

-increase the accuracy by control points
+Increase the accuracy by control points

 Generate Control Points
 -----------------------